UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. method:: restoreDynamics()

-      Resumes physics for this object.
+      Resumes dynamics physics for this object.
 Also reinstates collisions; the object will no longer be a ghost.

       .. note::